hapify/cli/README.md

 ### Installation

-You need to install this package globally to have the `hpf` command.
+You need to install this package globally to have the `hpf` command:
-To do so, run this:

 ```bash
 npm install -g hapify-cli